mkht/DSCR_Application/README.md

     + Copied files will delete automatically after installation finished.

 + **[string] PreCopyTo** (Write):
-    + The path of the directory which the file specified by `PreCopyTo` is saved.
+    + The path of the directory which the file specified by `PreCopyFrom` is saved.

 ----
 ## Examples